asalamon74/pktriggercord/pentax_scsi_protocol.md

 The reason Pentax is using `offset` design to pass the arguments is that, on some old Pentax cameras, the buffer to receive `SCSI command` associated data is very small (maybe just 4 bytes), so the arguments has to be passed in multiple times (such as one by one), so an `offset` is necessary to tell the camera where the arguments in current `SCSI command` should be put in the `arguments buffer`.

-As discovered in K-S1 firmware, the `offset` is not used anymore, so `X0 X1` are always zero for the case.

 ### 2.2 Send Command

 The `TT` code for sending command is `0x24`.